-3.21 Uniform and Dress Code
+3.19 Uniform and Dress Code

 The School requires a daily uniform for students in the two's classroom through 8th grade and has established uniform guidelines for each division.
-Parents should review the chart for each section and the details below for additional items required or allowed.
+Parents should review the uniform guidelines each year.
+Uniform guidelines for the 2024-25 school year may be found here.